LinusDietz/VU_PresTeX/README.md

-PresTeX VU (beta)
+PresTeX VU
 =======

 A LaTeX Beamer template for presentations at Vilnius Universiy.
-Both English and Lithuanian languages are supported
+Both English and Lithuanian languages are supported.

 Setup
 -----